ibm-cloud-docs/vpc/backup_service_vpc_s2s_auth.md

 ### Creating cross-account authorization for backups managed by the Enterprise
 {: #backup-s2s-auth-procedure-cli-enterprise}

 Enterprise account admins can [create and assign authorization policy templates](/docs/enterprise-management?topic=enterprise-management-authorization-policy-template-create&interface=cli) to the child accounts to manage authorizations centrally.
-To create an authorization policy template that can be used to enable cross-region replication for all child accounts of the Enterprise, complete the following steps.
+To create an authorization policy template that can be used to enable backup policies for all child accounts of the Enterprise, complete the following steps.

 1. To get the enterprise root account ID, you can run the following command.